casualfred/dragon12-3dprinter/README.md

 #dragon12-3dprinter
 Software for a FreeScale microcontroller to run a 4-axis 3D printer.
 For Tennessee Tech's ME 4370, Intro to Mechatronics class.
+This is written for the CodeWarrior C++ compiler.

 ##Subdivisions of 3D Printer Program - Branches

+Note: each branch should have a `main.c` and any other header files you, yourself, have created.

 `master`  the branch all the other branches will eventually merge into